The playground is a battlefield

 Where the light meets the ending

-Do you see why my voice is so fluent with grief
+Do you see why this voice is so fluent with grief

 So poised that it can make death slip from my fingertips